dnth/dnth.github.io/content/blog/microsense_a_deep_learning_powered_cell_counting_app_with_flutter/index.md

 Direct counting is the easiest counting method that can be performed by anyone without the need of sophisticated instruments.
 If done properly and meticulously, this method can be accurate.

-However, as with many other human-performed tasks, direct counting may be prone to human error due.
+However, as with many other human-performed tasks, direct counting may be prone to human errors.
 Can we instead offload the tedious and repetitive counting to a machine instead?
-In this blog post, we showcase a proof-of-concept idea on using deep learning to count microalgae cells.
+In this blog post, we showcase a proof-of-concept idea on using deep learning to count microalgae cells and a step-by-step walkthrough on building it.

-In this blog post we will cover the following:
+This blog post we will cover the following:

-+ Train a deep learning model with IceVision.
++ How train a deep learning model with [IceVision](https://github.com/airctic/icevision) package.
-+ Host the model on Hugging Face.
++ Hosting the model on [Hugging Face Spaces](https://huggingface.co/spaces) for remote inferencing.
-+ Deploy an app on Android with Flutter.
++ Deploy an app on Android with the [Flutter](https://flutter.dev/) framework.

+Did I mention that all the tools used in the project are open-source and free of charge?
+Yes!!
+If you're ready let's begin.

 ### Model Development with IceVision
 In this section we are going to start developing our deep learning model using [IceVision](https://github.com/airctic/icevision) - A computer vision framework package in Python.
 We will be using Google Colab to develop our model.
 If you're ready, let's begin!
+The notebook that we will use can be found here.

 #### Installation
 In order to use IceVision, we need to install it by running the following line.